rutum/rutum.github.io/_posts/2020-1-12-willpower.md

 People spend about a quarter of their waking hours resisting desires - at least 4 hours per day.
 And that doesn't include the instances in which willpower is exercised.

-Every successful person has the quality of self-control, but it is rarely ever mentioned as a reason for success (It is almost always mentioned as the reason fro failure).
+Every successful person has the quality of self-control, but it is rarely ever mentioned as a reason for success (It is almost always mentioned as the reason for failure).

 In this book Baumeister and Tierney talk about how people who have mastered self control are more successful, in all aspects of their life as compared to their counterparts.